sonata-project/SonataBlockBundle/Resources/doc/reference/events.rst

 Events
 ======

-Sometime, you might want to create an area where a block can be added.
-This block cannot be managed into a database, or might be related to an entity.
-Let's take a blog post and the comments area.
+Sometime, you might want to create an area where a block can be added depends on some external settings.
+A good example is a Comment mechanism, you might want to create a CommentBundle to render a comment thread on different pages.
+The comment area can used disqus or your own solution.
+As part of a full stack solution, you don't know which solution is going to be used.
+However, you know where the comment area will be located.

+The Event mechanism implemented in the ``SonataBlockBundle`` try to address this situation, and to provide a clean syntax:

 .. code-block:: jinja